Developer notes

 accessibilityElement(children: .combine)

-to merge the child accessibility element’s properties into the new accessibilityElement.
+to merge the child accessibility element’s properties into the new accessibilityElement. - After grouping the paragraph and the in-line link to form a single accessibility element, bind the link action to it.

 - Use view modifier